Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 # Siamese Network to Classify Melanoma on Lesions (ISIC 2020)
 ## Project Description
-For this project a Siamese model on the _ISIC 2020 Challenge dataset_  which aims to classify lesions as either benign or malignant.
-The goal is to achieve an accuracy of around 80% on the test dataset.
+For this project a Siamese model on the _ISIC 2020 Challenge dataset_  which aims to classify lesions as either benign or malignant was developed.
+The goal of the model is to achieve an accuracy of around 80% on the test dataset.
 The developed model will help dermatologists, who currently have to look through the lesions one by one, find early signs of skin cancer and assist with diagnosis.

 ## Dataset Description